Skip to main content

 Values entered into the scale field are not permanent.
 Once you close this recipe, the scale will default back to the scale entered in the recipe editor.

-The 📖 scale dialogue also has a Units toggle with three options:
+The ๐Ÿ“– scale dialogue also has a Units dropdown with three options:

 • Original: keep each ingredient in the units the author wrote it in

-To change units, open the scale dialogue from the recipe details page (click the scale link near the top of the recipe) and select a unit system from the Units toggle.
+To change units, open the scale dialogue from the recipe details page (click the scale link below the ingredients) and select a unit system from the Units dropdown.

 The conversion is applied to both the ingredients list and to any measurement-style {} placeholders within the instructions (for example, {236ml} or {2 cups}).
 Measurements that can't be cleanly converted will keep their original unit.

-This applies regardless of the Units setting in the 📖 scale dialogue.
+This applies regardless of the Units setting in the ๐Ÿ“– scale dialogue.

 If the recipe has any nutrition fields filled in, a Nutrition (per serving) section is displayed on the recipe details page.
 It shows the serving size (when set), calories, macros (with total fat broken into saturated, trans, polyunsaturated, and monounsaturated), and the vitamins/minerals RecipeSage tracks.
 Anything recorded in the free-form "Other Nutrition Details" field is shown below the structured values.
 Fields that were left blank in the recipe editor are hidden.